 3. Well manage your firm’s costs and expenses

-Another accounting tip is to manage your cost and expense well.
+Another accounting in law firms tip is to manage your cost and expense well.
 Managing a law firm involves many costs and expenses such as court fees, expert or consultant fees, witness subpoena fees, bailiffs, medical records, court reporter costs, long-distance telephone charges, payroll, advertising, rent, etc. There are costs and expenses billed to clients whereas others are absorbed by your law firm.

 A great tip for you is you need to understand the difference between direct and indirect costs otherwise you will be in deep trouble when the tax season comes.